-Greater Syria: The History of an Ambition is the title of a book I published in 1990 that traces the pan-Syrian movement through from its origins in the mid-nineteenth century to the regime of Hafiz al-Asad.
-But with Asad's demise in 2000, and his succession by the barely-competent Bashshar, Greater Syria is a topic that has disappeared into the historical shadows.
+Greater Syria: The History of an Ambition is the title of a book I published in 1990 that traces the pan-Syrian movement from its origins in the mid-nineteenth century to the regime of Hafiz al-Assad.
+But with Assad's demise in 2000, and his succession by the barely-competent Bashar, Greater Syria has disappeared into the historical shadows.
 Indeed, two of the outstanding issues, Hatay and Lebanon, seem to be en route to being resolved.

 Comments: (1) Snow has it just right, except the marathon sessions began even earlier, in the Nixon and Ford administrations, when Henry Kissinger so memorably fenced with the Syrian president.

 (2) Although not expecting a lot of updates, I will post other prominent mentions of this concept as they occur.
 (July 19, 2006)

 May 27, 2007 update: In a letter recently sent by the Al-Qaeda deputy leader, Ayman al-Zawahiri, to the leader of Al-Qaeda in Iraq, Abu Hamza al-Muhajer (and intercepted by an unnamed Middle Eastern intelligence service), Zawahiri urges supporters to extend their jihad to other Middle Eastern countries.
 Specifically, he reiterates a goal first outlined two years ago, of an Islamic Greater Syria, consisting of Lebanon, Palestine and Syria.